-Not so: In an average night of eight hours sleep we dream for between 2 to 3 hours and less than 95% of what we dream is ever recalled in wakefulness.
+Not so.
+In an average night of eight hours sleep, we dream for between two to three hours, and less than 95% of what we dream is ever recalled in wakefulness.
 Remembered facts are jumbled up, with objects and locations blending into one another often in a bizarre fashion.
 The content is typically filled with exaggerated details of our recent memories and experiences.
 Sexual dreams are recalled no more than 10% of the time and most commonly in the young to mid-teens.

 A case history

-The GP recognised that Susan was suffering from an acute stress reaction.
+The GP recognised that Susan was going through an acute stress reaction.
 He was keen to reassure Susan that she would make a full recovery.
 Like Susan, he recognised the importance of sleep restoration in her recovery plan.

-Instead he encouraged Susan to work with her counsellor and to make a recovery plan based on the restoration of her sleep.
-The Bank were willing to provide an opportunity for confidential one to one counselling and Susan’s GP encouraged her to take this offer up.
-Susan took his advice and together they took on a practical plan for restoration of sleep.
-Ultimately she needed to restore her confidence in her ability to sleep.
+Instead, he encouraged Susan to work with her counsellor and to make a recovery plan based on the restoration of her sleep.
+The bank was willing to provide an opportunity for confidential, one-to-one counselling, and Susan’s GP encouraged her to take this offer up.
+Susan took his advice and, together, they took on a practical plan for restoration of sleep.
+Ultimately, she needed to restore her confidence in her ability to sleep.

-As sleep returned she regained her confidence.
-In her therapy she discovered the significance of her trauma and the way it had reawakened for her issues in her past that were previously distressing.
+As sleep returned, she regained her confidence.
+In her therapy, she discovered the significance of her trauma and the way it had reawakened for her issues in her past that were previously distressing.
 Her recovery became a journey in which she rediscovered the basis for many of her strengths and her resilience.
-Two months after her experience at work Susan was back working and was neither bitter about her past experience nor fearful about her future.
-Susan had recovered.
+Two months after her experience at work, Susan was back working and was neither bitter about her past experience nor fearful about her future.